netduma/knowledge-base/content/docs/dumaos-4/geo-filter.md

 When you connect to a game, Steady Ping will take a few seconds to stabilise your connection.
 Once you’re stabilised, check out your ping to the host: on the chart, you can see how unstable your ping would’ve been on the bottom, and what your current ping is above.

+> Steady Ping creates a "ping buffer".
+This will result in your ping appearing slightly higher than normal in-game, but it will feel much smoother and more responsive.
+To return to your normal ping, simply disable Steady Ping.

 In the rare case that Steady Ping can’t stabilise the host, your gameplay will be unaffected and proceed as normal.
 Since your average ping will only be increased by ~8ms to achieve rock-solid gameplay, there really is no down-side.